EFForg/webrequest-tlsinfo-api/proposal.md

 The lack of any kind of introspection prevents the development of a number of security focused browser extensions such as:

-a. plugins that feed third-party telemetry systems like EFF's DSO
+a. extensions that feed third-party telemetry systems like EFF's DSO
-b. plugins that want to replicate functionality of things like SSL Labs security scoring capabilities
+b. extensions that want to replicate functionality of things like SSL Labs security scoring capabilities
-c. plugins that want to provide lower level/more prominent cert chain introspection than provided by existing cert viewer UIs
+c. extensions that want to provide lower level/more prominent cert chain introspection than provided by existing cert viewer UIs
-d. plugins that want to attempt MITM detection
+d. extensions that want to attempt MITM detection
-e. plugins that help debug various TLS deployment and configuration issues
+e. extensions that help debug various TLS deployment and configuration issues

 ## Proposed API

 We propose that a limited set of TLS connection stateinformation be presented in a new object as part of the `onCompleted` request callback.
-Providing this information only on the completion of a request would prevent plugins from attempting to meddle with the browsers internal validation engine and would simply provide a window into the outcome of the validation procedures.
-In cases where the connection fails to complete, such as when Chrome shows validity warning interstitials, the `onCompleted` event is never actualy fired preventing plugins from attempting to subvert various invalidity states.
+Providing this information only on the completion of a request would prevent extensions from attempting to meddle with the browsers internal validation engine and would simply provide a window into the outcome of the validation procedures.
+In cases where the connection fails to complete, such as when Chrome shows validity warning interstitials, the `onCompleted` event is never actualy fired preventing extensions from attempting to subvert various invalidity states.

 ### `details` object extension